Civil Engineering Materials and Geology

 From bridges and buildings to utilities and transport, civil engineering is part of everyday life.
 With the demand qualified engineers increasing, our industry-recognised civil engineering degree will open far-reaching career opportunities.

-- be able to take a placement year to increase your skills within industry
+- Be able to take a placement year to enhance your skills within industry

 This is for you if...